kens-visuals/intro-component-with-signup-form/README.md

 ### Continued development

-What comes to continued development, I'd like to sharpen my skills to add some cool animations with JS.
-Later on, I may implement some basic animations for this project because it looks pretty raw.
+What comes to continued development, I'd like to sharpen my skills animations and how to manipulate them with Vanilla JS.
+I'm planning on implementing some basic animations for this project because it looks pretty raw.

 ### Useful resources